humoroushorse/dnd/pydnd/docs/tutorial/alembic.md

 from logging.config import fileConfig

 from alembic import context
-from dnd import schemas
+from app.dnd import schemas
-from dnd.core import settings
-from dnd.database.base import Base from sqlalchemy import engine_from_config, pool, text
+from app.dnd.core import settings from app.dnd.database.base import Base from sqlalchemy import engine_from_config, pool, text

 # this is the Alembic Config object, which provides